project-ncl/gradle-manipulator/index.md

 Even though the alignment is successful at this point, the build itself will fail if the dependency remains unresolved.

-For more details on Gradle dependencies and configurations see https://docs.gradle.org/current/userguide/declaring_dependencies.html and https://docs.gradle.org/current/userguide/declaring_dependencies.html#sec:resolvable-consumable-configs
+For more details on Gradle dependencies and configurations, see [Declaring dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html) and [Resolvable and consumable configurations](https://docs.gradle.org/current/userguide/declaring_dependencies.html#sec:resolvable-consumable-configs) in the Gradle user manual.

 #### Publish Plugin Hook